 Despite his French allegiance, he remains Irish.
 Craig as a fellow countryman senses the Irish-English persistence in Beckett's phrasing, and its pitch to the breath and spoken word rather than the semicolon or period.
 He castigates silly critics of Godot: "Like a lot of seaside brats digging for worms people are."

 Within whichever language he chooses, Beckett finds himself agonizing over the right word, the key phrase.
 In the struggles documented here, he separates his voice in French, with its discipline and narrower range, from his native English, with its temptations to wander.
 Either way, this annotated and durable edition attests to his skill, his fluency, and his humanity.
-(2-17-13 to Amazon US)
+(Edited to 600 words 6-1-13 for Slugger O'Toole As above 2-17-13 to Amazon US)